Role of the Local Authority Designated Officer (LADO)

 There are four LADOs for Essex County Council and they are based within the Children's Safeguarding Team.
 They can be contacted by phone on 03330 139 797 or by e-mail: email@example.com (Please note this is not a secure address so any information sent must be password protected).

 Any referral should be followed up with a referral form.
-This can be accessed via the Essex Safeguarding Children Board website (see Managing Allegations in the Workforce).
+This can be accessed via the Essex Safeguarding Children Board website.